-Figure 2: Exposure per Decile - Sensitivity Adjusted Composite Physical Risk Score (High, 2050s)
+Figure 3: Exposure per Decile - Sensitivity Adjusted Composite Physical Risk Score (High, 2050s)

-Source: : S&P Trucost.
-Portfolio used is the Longview Partners Global Equity Representative Account for an investment of \$100m.
-Benchmark is the MSCI World (USD).
-Data as at 31 December 2023.
+Source: S&P Trucost.
+Portfolio is the Longview Partners Global Equity Representative Account which implements Longview's Global Equity strategy for a portfolio size of \$100m.
+Benchmark is MSCI World.
+Data as at 31 December 2024.
 Sensitivity Adjusted Composite Physical Risk Exposure Score is intended to account for both exposure to climate hazards, and the expected sensitivity of companies and assets to each hazard.
 It provides a combined measure of company exposure to all eight climate change physical hazards.
-The results are based on a high climate change scenario with 2050 as the reference year.
 NaN refers to 'Not a number' (i.e. the weight of companies in Longview's portfolio that do not have data available and are not covered by the Trucost dataset).

-Drawing on the same data set, we quantify the financial costs of physical risks in the portfolio using a high climate change scenario with 2050 as the reference year in the chart below.
+Drawing on the same data set, we quantify the financial costs of physical risks in the portfolio using a high climate change scenario with 2050 as the reference year in Figure 4.
 Trucost quantifies the expected financial consequences of changes in physical risk exposure at both the asset and company level.

 The chart shows how climate affects sectors across Longview's Global Equity Portfolio differently although extreme heat represents the largest share of financial impact for most sectors in the 2050s.
-According to this chart, the communication services sector in Longview's portfolio would face the most financial impact: 7.05% per annum of real asset values in the 2050s.
+According to this chart, the information technology sector in Longview's portfolio would face the most financial impact: 4.10% per annum of real asset values in the 2050s.
 Financial costs can range from increased operational expenses to lost revenues due to business interruption through to physical damage and costs to repair assets.
-19 For example, extreme heat could affect businesses through lower labour productivity - if it is too hot, employee health and safety and company operations can suffer.
-Energy grids can come under pressure as the general population cranks up air conditioning use.
-Transportation links can be damaged, leading to delays in supply chains.20
+18 For example, extreme heat could affect businesses through lower labour productivity - if it is too hot, employee health and safety and company operations can suffer.
+Energy grids can come under pressure as the general population increases air conditioning use.
+Transportation links can be damaged, leading to delays in supply chains.